 Tim Tim, also called Hibrido de Timor, is a naturally occurring hybrid between robusta and arabica.
 It was discovered in the early twentieth century.
 It rose to prominence in the 1950s due to its strong resistance to coffee leaf rot and other diseases.

-USDA 762, which is now grown in Java and Sumatra, was incorporated into the Indonesian coffee industry in the 1950s as a chosen Ethiopian variety.
-It was discovered in the Mizan Tafari area, close to where Geisha was discovered.
+USDA 762, now grown in Java and Sumatra, was incorporated into the Indonesian coffee industry in the 1950s as a chosen Ethiopian variety.
+However, it was discovered in the Mizan Tafari area, near where Geisha was discovered.
 As a result, USDA 762 has been confused for Geisha in several coffee-growing locations in Indonesia.

 USDA 762 and Geisha were both born in the same area of Ethiopia.
 Both, however, evolved differently throughout time.